djanovec/MidlandCode-C1/Week 8 - May 13th through May 17th/05-14-19 - Encryption, SSL, and Authentication/Lesson/review.md

                 * How do I know that I've put in a good day's work?
                 * How do you enjoy working here and what makes you excited about coming into work?
                 * What's the biggest problem the company is going to be facing in the next year?
+                * How fast can a change that fixes a typo on the website get out into production?
             * Prep for where to park/ what to wear / who to talk to and test the route
             * Don't be afraid to make jokes / make them laugh
             * If you didn't get the job, ask why.